insidemordecai/think-big-marketing/README.md

 A website to showcase a marketing firm.
 The parts/sections are:

-- Stick Navigation Bar at the top throughout the website with brand logo and menu items
+- Sticky navigation bar at the top throughout the website with brand logo and menu items
 - Hero section to highlight the brand and a call-to-action button
-- Featured Blogs section with blog excerpts (linked to the full article page)
+- Featured Blogs section with blog excerpts and linked to the full article page
-- Articles with the full blog entry as well as article information (upload date and author)
+- Articles with the full blog entry as well as article information (upload date and author info - name and avatar)
 - Simple footer throughout the website.